Newsletter Subscribe

 Add half a cup of water and let the curry simmer for 15 minutes.
 As the curry cooks on the stove, the flavours will intensify.
 Thereafter, allow the curry to cool down for five minutes and serve with jasmine rice.
 Garnish with parsley and red chili.

-Thai yellow curry is served on top of Jasmine rice.
+Thai yellow curry is served over Jasmine rice.
 There are usually no other side dishes that accompany it; however, you can pair it with a cucumber salad.
-Did you know that Thais have their type of roti, which is thin and flaky?
+Did you know that Thais have their own type of roti, which is thin and flaky?
 Thai roti, a kind of flatbread, is pan-fried, making it a quick and easy alternative to jasmine rice.

 Leftovers store well; place the Thai yellow curry in an airtight container in the fridge for up to three days.
 You can also freeze the Thai yellow curry for up to three months.
 Reheat on the stove or in the microwave.